What are you doing for Halloween? If the answer is “I don’t know,” you might want to consider attending one of these top events in the Northwest.

 Five Nights at Fattys, Boise

-Fattys overs five nights of terror starting October 27th.
+Fattys covers five nights of terror.
 Costumes are highly encouraged, and there will be contests with prizes too.
 In fact, there are $6,000 worth just for walking through the door, along with music, dancing, candy, and of course, plenty of drink.